tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 The above advices were mostly technical, answering the question <q>What can I do as an architect or developer?</q>
-but product managers have their share, and they're actually the ones in power here: they can chose which features to build or not build, they can shape the features, they can reduce software complexity by limiting the number of features and of levers and knobs.
+but product managers have their share, and they're actually the ones in power here: they can choose which features to build or not build, they can shape the features, they can reduce software complexity by limiting the number of features and of levers and knobs.
 This will undoubtedly avoid bloat and help you make things leaner and faster.

 Avoid [feature creep](https://en.wikipedia.org/wiki/Feature_creep "Wikipedia: Feature creep") and beware of [Wirth's law](https://en.wikipedia.org/wiki/Wirth%27s_law "Wikipedia: Wirth's law").